-Ponder’s 20 Questions for policy and strategy design (and techniques to help answer them) draw on a broad set of skills and techniques from different sectors and disciplines spanning the hard-soft spectrum and the analytical-creative spectrum.
+Ponder’s 20 Questions for complex problem solving and strategy development (and practical techniques to help answer them) draw on a broad set of skills and techniques from different sectors and disciplines spanning the hard-soft spectrum and the analytical-creative spectrum.
+These include the fields of engineering, complexity science, behavioural economics, logical reasoning, learning and adaptive design and many others.

 The second point is the recognition that systems change over time.
 They are dynamic.
 They are largely unpredictable, for several reasons – we don’t know how all systems behave, we don’t know in advance the random and chance events that will occur to affect the system, and, the world is very non-linear and sometimes chaotic.
 So any strategy to influence the system cannot be simply designed and then implemented.
 That’s pretty much guaranteed not to work for complex areas of policy.
 Strategies need to be designed iteratively, so they can adapt to things that change and to what we learn along the way about what works and what doesn’t.
 It’s not as hard as it sounds.
 We just need to recognise it and work with it.